Spotted Lanternfly

 Spotted lanternflies are very distinctive at every life stage.
 Though adults are often mistaken for moths, these pests are true bugs more closely related to stinkbugs and aphids.

 At rest, adult spotted lanternflies measure 1 inch long and 1/2 inch wide.
 They have black heads, short antennae and yellow abdomens with black bands.
 Black spots on their pinkish-gray forewings progress to brick-like patterns on wing tips.
-Open wings reveal black and white hindwings with brilliant red patches spotted with black.
-The adult wingspan measures about 2 inches.
+When wings are open, they reveal black and white hindwings with brilliant red patches spotted with black.
+The adult wingspan measures about 2 inches across.

 Juvenile spotted lanternflies pass through four wingless nymph stages known as instars.
-Sometimes mistaken for ticks, the first three instars have black legs and bodies, both with bright white spots, and grow up to 1/4 inch long.
+Sometimes mistaken for ticks, the first three instars grow up to 1/4 inch long and have black legs and bodies, both spotted with bright white dots.
 The final nymph stage is vibrant red and black with white spots and measures 1/2 to 3/4 inch.

 Signs or Damage of Spotted Lanternflies

-The first signs of spotted lanternflies are often the pests themselves.
+The first signs of spotted lanternflies are usually the pests themselves.
 These swarm feeders gather in large numbers that are hard to miss.
-Their piercing-sucking mouthparts penetrate plant tissue and tree bark and consume large amounts of vital sap.
+At different life stages, their piercing-sucking mouthparts can penetrate plant tissue and tree bark and consume large amounts of sap vital to plant health.
 Affected trees and plants may wilt, drop leaves, ooze sap, die back and eventually die.

-Early stage nymphs prefer tender new plant growth.
+Early-stage nymphs have softer mouthparts and prefer tender new plant growth.
 Red-stage nymphs and adults blanket tree trunks and penetrate bark.
 As they feed, spotted lanternflies excrete large amounts of honeydew, coating nearby surfaces in sticky goo.
-The honeydew attracts yellow jackets, ants and other pests, and eventually develops into black sooty mold.
+The honeydew attracts yellow jackets, ants and other unwelcome insect pests and eventually develops into black, sooty mold.

-Spotted lanternfly egg masses appear on all types of hard surfaces from tree trunks to patios, grills and cars.
-About 1 inch in length, putty-like fresh masses age to look like cracked mud.
+Spotted lanternflies lay their egg masses on all types of hard surfaces, from tree trunks to patios, BBQ grills and cars.
+About 1 inch in length and comprised of columns of eggs, the putty-like fresh masses age to look like cracked mud.

 How to Control Spotted Lanternflies

-- Sevin Insect Killer Ready to Spray attaches to a common garden hose and provides quick, thorough coverage for plants, trees and outdoor areas.
-There is no measuring and mixing required on your part; the convenient container does it for you automatically as you spray.
+• Sevin Insect Killer Ready to Spray attaches to a common garden hose and provides quick, thorough coverage for plants, trees and outdoor areas.
+There is no measuring and mixing required on your part.
+The convenient container does the work automatically as you spray.

 Spotted Lanternfly Control Tip: Spotted lanternfly nymphs don't have wings, but they're strong jumpers.
 Be prepared for them to jump when disturbed.